 - Visit your dentist.
 Check to be sure you are not experiencing an abscess or any type of infection in your mouth.
 Bacteria from these problems could get into the bloodstream and settle into the newly operated site following your surgery and cause an infection.
 Your dentist may be able to eliminate small infections quickly to avoid this complication.

 - Stop smoking.
 Smoking greatly increases your risk of infection after surgery and delays wound healing because nicotine narrows the blood vessels and reduces the flow of blood to healing tissues.

 For those preparing for a hip or knee joint replacement or spine surgery, Memorial offers its First Steps class, designed to help patients and their families prepare mentally, medically and physically for their surgeries by addressing activity, exercise, nutrition and lifestyle choices.

 “It gives them a chance to change a few things in their life – change a few things in their body – to improve their physical conditioning a bit and overall lead them to a better surgical outcome,” said Daniel Adair, MD, an orthopedic surgeon with Springfield Clinic, medical director of Memorial Orthopedic Services and co-medical director of Memorial SportsCare.
-Dr. Adair recently discussed the First Steps program in depth with WTAX’s Bob Murray (listen to the full broadcast here.)
+Dr. Adair recently discussed the First Steps program in depth with WTAX’s Bob Murray.

 “Our overall goal is twofold: One, we want the surgery to be safer – we want you to get through the surgery itself without any complications.
 And two, we really want you to have a fabulous outcome.
 Not a ‘pretty good’ outcome, but a really great outcome.”